KacperBialy/CaloriesTracker/.ai/prd.md

 ### US-001

-- Title: Authentication with a Google account
+- Title: Authentication with a login and password
-- Description: As a user, I want to be able to log into the application using my Google account to securely access my personalized data.
+- Description: As a user, I want to be able to log into the application with a login and password to securely access my personalized data.
 - Acceptance Criteria:
-  1. The application's homepage displays a "Sign in with Google" button.
+  1. The application's homepage displays a Sign Up/Sign in forms.
-  2. Clicking the button redirects to the standard Google authentication process.
-  3. After successfully logging in with Google, I am redirected back to the application and am logged in.
+  2. After successfully logging in, I am redirected to /dashboard.
-  4. In case of a login error, an appropriate message is displayed.
+  3. In case of a login error, an appropriate message is displayed.

 ### US-002